Diana-Ha/MNIST-sign-language/README.md

 ### Next Steps
 I will train a new model on a larger, more diverse data set and attempt to make the demo a real-time translator.
+For more details, please review the file "ASL.pdf".

 ### To run the demo:
 - All .py files are in the locations required to run the file.